 Having convinced ourselves that every counterfactual question can be answered (using Eq.
-(6)) from a fully specified structural model, we next move to population level analysis and ask a policy related question on a set of 10 individuals, each characterized by a distinct vector $u_i = (\epsilon{1i}, \epsilon{2i}, \epsilon{3i})$, as shown in the first three columns of Table 1.
+(6)) from a fully specified structural model, we next move to population level analysis and ask a policy-related question on a set of 10 individuals, with Joe being participant 1.
+Each is characterized by a distinct vector $u_i = (\epsilon_1, \epsilon_2, \epsilon_3)$, as shown in the first three columns of Table 1.